 As a system, Spartan College of Aeronautics and Technology has trained more than 100,000 technicians and pilots since 1928.
-Spartan College is truly proud of its continuing contribution to aviation and related industries.
+The College is truly proud of its continuing contribution to aviation and related industries.

-The Spartan College Black Cat symbol with the 13 signifies that "Knowledge and Skill Overcome Superstition and Luck".
-The Black Cat was the original insignia of the Spartan College Dawn Patrol; its origin is an integral part of Spartan College's history going back to 1929.
-Spartan College's Dawn Patrol was promoted as an exclusive international body.
+The Spartan College of Aeronautics and Technology Black Cat symbol with the 13 signifies that "Knowledge and Skill Overcome Superstition and Luck".
+The Black Cat was the original insignia of the Dawn Patrol; its origin is an integral part of the College's history going back to 1929.
+Dawn Patrol was promoted as an exclusive international body.
 The flight program located in Tulsa, OK provided cross country and formation flying training.
 The spirit that led to the formation of the Dawn Patrol was first evidenced by a group that called themselves the "Three Blind Mice."